Tructivity/Tructivity-Blog/articles/how-to-use-tructivity/index.md

 That combination — subject, teacher, classroom — is stored as a single record.

 Why does this matter?
-Because when you build your timetable and tap the subject field, a list of everything you've added in Subjects appears.
+Because when you build your timetable for example (and many pages) and tap the subject field, a list of everything you've added in Subjects appears.
 Select one, and the teacher and classroom fields fill in automatically.
 No retyping, no remembering.

 This is the payoff for setting up Teachers and Subjects first: the rest of the app becomes dramatically faster to use.

 Go through your full course list and add every subject before moving on.